joaovictorlopezpereira/Finite-Element-Method/README.md

 You can check out my final project at [FiniteElements2dDirichlet.jl](https://github.com/joaovictorlopezpereira/FiniteElements2dDirichlet.jl).
 It is a ``Julia`` package that solves a bidimensional stationary equation using the Finite Element Method.
 The package was officially accepted into the ``Julia`` registry in December 2024.

+obs: the ``one-dimensional-non-homogeneous-Dirichlet-condition.jl`` implementation is missing the correct implementation for the error computation function.

 Any additional bibliography used is cited in the ``.pdf`` files.